 From December 2013 3-6 hrs per day…But not always strict.
 Minimum 7 hours sleep and food at the right time.

 ClearIAS.com: Were you a person who studied alone?
-Or a person who favored the combined study approach?
+Or a person who favoured the combined study approach?

 I have difficulty in combined study.
 Studied alone mostly.